 This is the first in a short series of posts related to understanding, comparing, and using Bloom's Taxonomy and Webb's Depth of Knowledge.
-Ultimately the posts will be collected and posted as a single resource collection document on the SABES ELA website.
+Ultimately the posts will be collected and posted as a single resource collection document on the SABES PD Center for ELA website.

 Why this?
 Why now?